standstaff/docs2/_en/dep/nmod-desc.md

 ## Personal Names

-One descriptor construction is the premodification of a personal name with a (determinerless) role or title:
+One descriptor construction is the pre- or postmodification of a personal name with a (determinerless) role or title:

 ** NOTE: we need to standardize UPOS.
 [SYM]() says that Dr. and Mr. are NOUN but in English treebanks they are predominantly PROPN. **